python-escpos/python-escpos/doc/user/printers.rst

 .. note::
-      This driver is not suited for USB-to-Serial-adapters and similiar devices, but only for those implementing native USB.
+      This driver is not suited for USB-to-Serial-adapters and similar devices, but only for those implementing native USB.

 .. autoclass:: escpos.printer.Usb
     :members: